 2. Machine Energy Benchmarking

 The energy benchmarking method assesses the energy consumption of machinery and compares it to the performance of comparable machinery or a set norm.
-The most effective way for tracking the energy efficiency of machinery over time is energy benchmarking enabled by IoT.
+The most effective way to track machinery’s energy efficiency over time is energy benchmarking enabled by IoT.

 It’s an important part of industrial energy management.
 Energy benchmarking simplifies the process of identifying inefficient machines, deciding on prospective changes, and making informed long-term energy management decisions.